 On average, it takes $2.6 billion and more than a decade to create a single new medicine.
-Most of the studies do not yield any fruitful results; only a few medicines or treatment procedures make it to the clinical trials.
+Most of the studies do not yield any fruitful results; only a few medicines or treatment procedures make it to clinical trials.
 And just 14% of those end up getting FDA approval.

 Given the high probability of failure, manufacturing and research companies must rely on a handful of successful medicines to recoup their investments and fund future projects.

 What is the most expensive liquor in the world?